xrueiii/point3/README.md

-Below is the complete `README.md` file code that you can use:

 # Music Classroom Reservation Platform

 A multi-user music classroom reservation platform with distinct user and admin roles.
 The platform features scheduling, room details, automated email notifications, and an admin dashboard for managing bookings.